-Education 203: Educating All Students (24 hours in an elementary school)
+Education 2203: Educating All Students (24 hours in a middle school)

-Education 301/303: Teaching and Curriculum (36 hours in a secondary school subject related to their major)
+Education 3301/3302: Teaching and Learning & Curriculum and Development (36 hours in a secondary school subject related to their teaching content area)

-Additionally, a few students each semester conduct independent studies with a heavy field placement component.
+Additionally, a few students each semester conduct independent studies with a significant field placement component.

 Questions regarding any aspect of the field placement or outreach programs may be directed to Sarah Chingos at 207-725-3733.